sony/nnabla/doc/python/tutorial/python_api.rst

     # Collect all parameter variables and init grad.
     for name, param in nn.get_parameters().items():
         param.grad.zero()
-    # Grdients are accumulated to grad of params.
+    # Gradients are accumulated to grad of params.
     loss.backward()

 Imperative Mode